Kick off the new tax year with 50% off our Ltd company accountancy packages!

 There are also some other factors to consider.
 The taking on or presence of financial risk is another indicator of working outside IR35.
 The fact that you, as the PSC, have had to purchase professional indemnity insurance demonstrates a financial obligation and a responsibility to protect your interests.

 Crunch partner with Kingsbridge, a leading provider of contractor insurance, to offer tailored packages for contractors.
-Even if you already have some cover in place you may want to see if the 10% discount available to Crunch clients or Crunch Chorus members could save you money on your premium.
-(It’s free to sign up to Crunch Chorus and you’ll get a whole range of offers and benefits)
+Even if you already have some cover in place, you may want to see if the 10% discount available to Crunch clients or Crunch Chorus members could save you money on your premium.

 Most businesses using contractors would insist on them having professional indemnity and public liability cover in place as standard and we’d certainly recommend PSC contractors hold appropriate insurance.
 It’s good business practice to ensure that you’re taking responsibility for your work and actions and it protects you should anything unforeseen go wrong.

 Organising your cover is quick and easy, but it still makes sense to act sooner rather than later, remember insurance won’t cover you retrospectively, so you need to have the right insurance in place as soon as you need it.